aimadtakhtoukh/data-exercises/exercises/exercise_004_first_filters/README.md

-# Exercise 2 : Spark
+# Exercise 3 : First operations

 ### Setup

 First, build.sbt has been updated, so run `sbt reload` to get the spark library.

-Then run `docker compose up -d` to load a small Spark cluster, with a master and two workers.
-Once it's running, you can see the web UI at http://localhost:8080.
+From now on, we'll run our code directly on the cluster.

-To see your code run, you can run these commands:
+To do so, you can run these commands:

     sbt assembly
     docker cp target/scala-2.12/spark-assembly-0.1.0-SNAPSHOT.jar ras-spark:opt/bitnami/spark/app.jar